skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 1. Create a VPC with the configuration as per the link(github https://github.com/skillrary/AWS-Certified-SysOps-Administrator-Associate/blob/main/EC2/custom-vpc.txt) provided
 2. Create Ec2 instance in both Public and Private Subnet
 3. SSH to EC2 instance in Private subnet from EC2 in Public subnet (Copy PEM file to Public EC2 instance and then try to SSH)
-4. Try accessing google.com from the command prompt using ping utility ping google.com
+4. Try accessing google.com from the command prompt using the ping utility ping google.com
    You will see that it is not accessible.

 5. Create a NAT gateway and map the id in the private route table
-6. Try pinging google again to test if private EC2 instance is able to access the internet
+6. Try pinging google again to test if a private EC2 instance is able to access the internet

 ## Exercise 2: Create Custom Metric